WritingPanda/flask-angular/README.md

 I am using this website to guide my learning: [Flask by Example: Flask and Angular](https://realpython.com/blog/python/flask-by-example-integrating-flask-and-angularjs/).

 Feel free to follow along if you like!

+I am using `virtualenv` and `virtualenvwrapper` to facilitate my virtual environment.

+**Python 3.4** is being used, as per the tutorial.